-Diplomacy Lab, a 2013 State Department initiative, invites student teams to ‘course-source’ policy-relevant research and innovation to solve real-world policy challenges.
-Last spring, the State Department designated Georgetown University as its first Diplomacy Lab partner in the nation’s capital.
+Diplomacy Lab, State Department initiative, invites student teams to ‘course-source’ policy-relevant research and innovation to solve real-world policy challenges.
+Te State Department designated Georgetown University as its first Diplomacy Lab partner in the nation’s capital.
 The Institute for the Study of Diplomacy is the university-wide coordinator but projects are open to programs, schools and colleges across the campus.

 What types of issues will I be working on?